smiracle/interview-questions/README.md

 ### Interview questions

 Created by Steven 2/24/24.
 This repository provides common technical interview questions and their associated answers.
 Scripts here will generate readme files based on JSON data.
-Code blocks in the readme files are formatted and inserted into the readme using Prettier.
-A built-in android app also serves this data using React Native in an easy to digest format.
+Objects of type "code" are validated, formatted, and inserted into the readme using Prettier and written to the /topics directory.

+A React Native android app also serves this data in an easy to digest format, all of that is contained here in the InterviewQuestions/ Directory.

-For now data is only available for these topics: React, Systems Design, and Javascript.
+For now data is only available for these topics, though I intend to add more info over time: React, Systems Design, and Javascript.

 You can view formatted readme files in the topics/ directory.